ithinkoluwafemi/Git-hub-Practicals/README.md

-# Welcome to GITHUB Ecommerce Project.
+# Welcome to github e-commerce Project.